plenoptic-org/plenoptic/docs/synthesis.rst

   returning it, as that's how the user will most often want to interact with it.
 * All attributes should be initialized at object initialization, though they can be "False-y" (e.g., an empty list, ``None``).
-At least one attribute should be ``None`` or an empty list at initialization. which we use when loading to check if the object has just been initialized.
+At least one attribute should be ``None`` or an empty list at initialization, which we use when loading to check if the object has just been initialized.
 All attributes will be saved using the ``save()`` method, inherited from the ``Synthesis`` superclass.